Single Fracture Under Shear Compression

 Input file

-Everything required is contained within two GEOS input files and one mesh file located at:
+Everything required is contained within these GEOS input files and one mesh file located at:

 inputFiles/lagrangianContactMechanics/ContactMechanics_SingleFracCompression_benchmark.xml